linderkm/deep-learning-challenge/README.md

 ![alt text](https://github.com/linderkm/deep-learning-challenge/blob/main/images/AlphabetSoupCharity_model_evaluation.png)
 * The following steps were taken in an attempt to optimize the model: reduce dimensionality of the input data ('STATUS' and 'SPECIAL_CONSIDERATIONS' columns were removed), increase the count of neurons in the first layer, add dropout, add an additional hidden layer, and increase the number of training epochs from 200 to 1000.
 ### Summary
 Overall, this training approach failed to achieve a target accuracy of 0.75.
 While the model, when evaluated against testing data, neared this threshold, it failed to hit the mark.
 Attempted optimization also failed to meet this goal.
+In conclusion, I would not recommend the adoption of this model.

 As an alternative, a random forest model could be an option for this classification objective.
 Advantages include the ability to handle both numeric and categorical data, and handle data with high dimensionality.

 ## References